dextervip/DatabaseSwiftMailerBundle/README.md

 # DatabaseSwiftMailerBundle
 ## Introduction

-This bundle add a database driven swiftmailer spool to your project.
-It requires Symfony 2.4+.
+This bundle add a database driven swiftmailer spool to your symfony 2 project.
+It requires Symfony 2.4+ and usage of entities with Doctrine ORM.

 ### Features